-In February 2016, the FASB issued new accounting requirements for accounting for, presentation of, and classification of leases ("ASU 2016-02").
+In February 2016, the FASB issued new accounting requirements for accounting for, presentation of, and classification of leases ("ASU 2016-02") which, together with subsequent amendments, is included in ASC 842, Leases.
 This will result in most leases being capitalized as a right of use asset with a related liability on the balance sheets.
-The requirements of the new standard are effective for annual reporting periods beginning after December 15, 2018, and interim periods within those annual periods, which for us is the first quarter of fiscal year ended November 30, 2020.
-We expect the adoption will have an impact as we expect to capitalize leases, specifically our office leases, that are not currently recognized on the balance sheets.
-We are in the process of analyzing the quantitative impact of this guidance on our results of operations and financial position.
-The impact of this adoption will increase asset and liability balances as part of recognizing the leases on the balance sheet.
+The requirements of the new standard are effective for annual reporting periods beginning after December 15, 2018, and interim periods within those annual periods, which for us is the first quarter of the fiscal year ended November 30, 2020.